Cisco Meraki

 10.10.10.10 (Edge #1)

 Meraki exposes RADIUS testing as a single toggle.
 When enabled, the dashboard probes both servers every few minutes and the device fails over against the probe state.
 Leave it enabled.
-The Meraki dashboard manages dead-criteria and deadtime internally; the Portnox-style 30s/4-tries/3-minute knobs are not directly tunable but the cloud-managed timers behave equivalently in practice.
+Meraki manages dead-criteria and deadtime internally so there are no manual timers to tune, and because the probes target the local Edge appliances on your LAN the cloud-managed timers fail over quickly in practice.

 Access policy -> RADIUS testing: enabled